-Outlook for Fiscal 2015
+Outlook for Fiscal 2016

-As we enter our second century, we intend to continue to rely on principles that have sustained our longevity and continue our commitment of providing an array of innovative products and services to customers around the world.
-We have taken, and intend to continue to take, proactive measures with investments focused on generating customer demand, gaining market share, entering new markets, and achieving strong financial results.
-We believe our fiscal 2015 financial performance will include, among many others, the following main factors:
+As we move into fiscal 2016, we intend to build on the positive momentum from fiscal 2015 and continue with our commitment to providing an array of innovative products and services to customers around the world.
+We expect to focus on capitalizing market opportunities and driving profitability with investments aimed at generating customer demand and gaining market share.
+We believe our fiscal 2016 financial performance will include, among many others, the following main factors: